jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Welcome

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future will exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see.
-Better to make the future happen now.
+It's much safer to make the future happen now.

-There's lots of work ahead I can't tell you what your journey will be like.
+There's lots of work ahead.
+I unfortunately can't tell you what your journey will be like.
 It's your job to upgrade your slice of the world to the Internet Age.
 You can however follow my trek to make our society happier.

 ## My Frontline Problem